Sherman Minton: Retirement

 Announcing his departure, Minton remarked, "There will be more interest in who will succeed me than in my passing.
 I'm an echo."
 Despite the health difficulties, Minton regretted his decision almost immediately.

 Minton returned to his New Albany home, where he took a much lighter workload.
 He gave occasional lectures at Indiana University and continued to give public speeches from time to time.
 For several years after retiring from the Supreme Court, Minton occasionally accepted assignments to serve temporarily on one of the lower federal courts.
 He received an honorary doctorate degree from the University of Louisville.
 He took many trips around the United States, and two trips to Europe.
 In England, he received an honorary doctorate from Oxford University in 1956.

 Despite his failing health, Minton remained active in the Democratic Party.
-He was most concerned with President Eisenhower, who he believed was incompetent.
+He was most concerned with President Eisenhower, whom he believed was incompetent.
 He remained in regular correspondence with Truman, and the two met on several occasions at Democratic Party functions.

 Death and legacy

 In late March 1965, Minton was admitted to Floyd Memorial Hospital in New Albany, where it was found he was suffering internal bleeding.
 He died in his sleep early in the morning of April 9.
 Minton's wife was Roman Catholic; his funeral was held at the now-defunct Holy Trinity Catholic Church and was attended by many dignitaries, including several sitting members of the Supreme Court, the governors of Indiana and Kentucky, and several members of Congress.
 He was buried in the Holy Trinity Cemetery, on Green Valley Road in New Albany, next to Leo Receveur.
-Minton himself was nominally Catholic and had shunned Christianity for most of his life; he only began to occasionally attend mass following his retirement.
+Minton himself was nominally Catholic and had shunned Christianity for most of his life; he only began to occasionally attend Mass following his retirement.
 He left most of his personal papers and judicial records to the Truman Presidential Library.

 Minton is the eponym of the Sherman Minton Bridge, which carries Interstate 64 across the Ohio River, connecting western Louisville, Kentucky with New Albany, Indiana.
 Minton attended the dedication of the bridge at a 1962 ceremony.
 He is also the namesake of the annual Sherman Minton Moot Court Competition, held at the Indiana University Maurer School of Law.
 He is also honored (with Indiana Senator Homer E. Capehart)—in the "Brutalist" style designed by Woollen, Molzan and Partners and with architectural art by Milton Glaser—in the centrally located Minton-Capehart Federal Building on Indiana World War Memorial Plaza in Indianapolis.
 A bronze bust of Minton was created and put on display in the Indiana Statehouse.